SuleymanCetiner/Mordekaiser11/README.md

 - 👋 Hi, I’m @Mordekaiser11
-- 👀 I’m interested in Data Science and Data Analysis
+- 👀 I’m interested in Data Science,Data Analysis,Deep Learning,Machine Learning.
-- 🌱 I’m currently learning Deep Learning models
+- 🌱 I’m currently learning Streamlit.
 - 💞️ I’m looking to collaborate on a company that aims to develop models
 - 📫 You can reach me on Github,Twitter,LinkedIn